-During the year, the President and Chief Executive Officer and members of the senior management team of the Northern Powergrid Group continued to provide colleagues with updates on the Northern Powergrid Group's response to the Pandemic and financial, organisational, safety and customer service performance through weekly recorded electronic briefings.
+During the year, the President and Chief Executive Officer and members of the board and senior management team of the Northern Powergrid Group continued to provide colleagues with updates on the Northern Powergrid Group's response to the Pandemic and financial, organisational, safety and customer service performance through weekly recorded electronic briefings.
 In addition, group wide text messages were used to quickly disseminate key information concerning the Pandemic or the invoking of major incident responses.
-Where appropriate, the executive directors and senior leaders engaged with employees during operational and office-based site visits ensuring safety measures were maintained throughout.
+Where appropriate, the executive directors and the senior management team engaged with employees during operational and office-based site visits, and induction and graduation events ensuring safety measures were maintained throughout.

-In accordance with Section 414C of the Companies Act 2006 further disclosures details concerning the Company's relationship with employees (including the principal decisions taken during the year) and information concerning greenhouse gas emissions can be found on pages 7, 8 and 9 of the Strategic Report.
+In accordance with Section 414C of the Companies Act 2006 further disclosures details concerning the Company's relationship with employees (including the principal decisions taken during the year) and information concerning greenhouse gas emissions can be found in the Strategic Report (Employee Commitment and Environmental Respect).